September Knot

 Interlocking & Mosaic Crochet

-Each Celtic Knot design comes with the full written pattern and chart for two techniques: interlocking crochet and overlay mosaic crochet.
+Each Celtic Knot design comes with the full written pattern and chart for two colorwork techniques: interlocking crochet and overlay mosaic crochet.

 Click here to go to my tutorials for these crochet techniques.